pifroggi/vs_align/README.md

 Shows computed difference values for all frames and the best match directly on the frame.

 __*`clip_num`, `clip_den`, `ref_num`, `ref_den`* (optional)__
-Resamples clip to ref.
-Fps Numerator and Denominator for clip and ref (clip2 uses the same as clip).
+Resamples clip to match ref's frame rate.
+Numerator and Denominator for clip and ref (clip2 uses the same as clip).
+Set this only if clip and ref have different frame rates (e.g., 29.97fps and 23.976fps), as it will double processing time.
+Requires all input clips to be in YUV8..16 format.
-This is __optional__ and should __only__ be set if clip and ref have different frame rates (for example 23.976fps and 29.97fps), as it will double processing time.
-If set, all input clips must be in YUV8..16 format.
+To avoid removal of the wrong frames during resampling, frames are doubled, resampled, aligned, then halved again.
-If set, frames will be doubled internally, then resampled, then aligned, then halved again.
-This is done to make sure no frames are lost, but means processing will take double as long, so only set this if needed!
+Example: `clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001`

 <br />